Ahmad-Ajm/Aotu-Build-App/code/PROGRESS_REPORT.md

 # Progress Report

-## Current Feature: FEAT-CV-CREATION
+## Current Feature: FEAT-USER-REGISTRATION
 - Status: In Progress
-- Notes: Initial setup for CV creation feature.
-Backend solution placeholder exists in `code/backend/CVSystem.sln`.
-Next steps: scaffold backend projects (API, Domain, Infrastructure) and start implementing CV entities and services per SpecKit.
+- Notes: Working on backend setup and user registration/login infrastructure under `code/backend`.

+## Backend
+- Solution: `code/backend/CVSystem.sln` (placeholder, will be expanded with real projects).
+- Next steps: create .NET projects (Domain, Application, EntityFrameworkCore, HttpApi) and implement minimal user registration/login according to SpecKit.

+## Frontend
+- Not started yet for this feature.
+Will be addressed after backend CI is green.